-In a few weeks, likely late Sept. or Oct., Town of Buffalo residents will begin to receive new address/fire signs and posts (current red replaced with blue flag style) If you want to keep the old sign put a piece of duct (or similar) tape around the post and the installers will leave it rather than haul off site.
+We have been told that Town of Buffalo residents have started to receive new address/fire signs and posts (current red replaced with blue flag style) If you want to keep the old sign put a piece of duct (or similar) tape around the post and the installers will leave it rather than haul off site.
 All signs will be replaced and those hauled away will temporarily be kept at the recycle site.

 The new signage (sign,post,brackets and install) cost approximately $40 each.
 Buffalo County is paying one-half and Town of Buffalo (using CAPX funds) is paying one-half so residents will have no fee assessment for the replacement signs.
 Residents are responsible for care and maintenance of the signs.